You want smart political talk without the meltdowns?

 What about your boy Drew Brees?

-He's he's going to the Hall of Fame.
+He's going to the Hall of Fame.

-He will go to Drew Brees is a class act.
+Drew Brees is a class act.

-You know, and it might be, you know, I actually think in the case of Tim Tebow, he was punished for taking a knee in prayer.
+You know, and it might be, you know, I actually think in the case of Tim Thibault, he was punished for taking a knee in prayer, which, you know, do we want these athletes to be some role models or not?

-Everyone forgot that he was the guy that won an overtime for the Broncos and got them to the championship the AFC championship game.
+Everyone forgot that he was the guy that won an overtime for the Broncos and got them to the championship, the AFC championship game.

 Why are you looking at me?